gnat/surreal/README.md

 * Enjoyed using jQuery selector syntax.
 * Are cautiously aware of the cargo cult. ✈️

-## ✨ What does it bring to the table?
+## ✨ What advantages does it bring to the table?

 * 🔗 Call chaining.
 * ♻️ Seamlessly handle an individual element  **OR** arrays of elements.